You'll learn:

 The festival attracts visitors from across the nation, eager to deepen their understanding of Chickasaw history and culture, reconnecting citizens with their roots and honoring their achievements.

 In October 2018, the Chickasaw Annual Meeting gained new importance.
-AYA, a walking app that promotes health and shares Chickasaw history, was introduced.
+AYA Walk, a walking app that promotes health and shares Chickasaw history, was introduced.
 Governor Anoatubby announced AYA's launch in his State of the Nation Address.
 AYA's launch marked a new chapter in the Chickasaw Nation's efforts to preserve culture while promoting wellness.

 AYA represents a significant innovation introduced during the annual meeting – an occasion for Chickasaws to gather, celebrate their heritage and reflect on their past.